 While cat gloves help, it’s also essential to consider an aggressive cat’s vaccine history.
 If you have an indoor cat who’s aggressive, you’ll know that he’s been vaccinated for rabies.
 If you’re handling an outdoor cat without a verified vaccination history, a bite could put you at risk for any number of diseases.
 Remember, too, that cat scratches can easily get infected, so take precautions before handling any aggressive cat.

-Before struggling to get a cat into a carrier, consider whether he has to be in a cat carrier or whether another sort of cage would be preferable.
+Before struggling to get a cat into a carrier, decide if he has to be in a cat carrier or whether another sort of cage would be preferable.
 Using a larger Havahart trap can make getting your cat contained easier and safer for you both.

-Havahart traps feature a trigger plate that your cat sets off when he enters the trap to eat some food left inside.
-The trigger plate releases the trapdoor behind him, containing the cat inside.
-You don’t have to actually touch the cat, and the trap has a handle so you can pick it up.
+Havahart traps feature a trigger plate that your cat sets off when he enters the trap.
+You can encourage him to go in by leaving something scrumptious inside.
+The trigger plate releases the trapdoor behind him, containing the cat.
+Once he's safely inside, you don’t have to actually touch the cat, and the trap has a handle so you can pick it up.

-If you opt to use this method, you’ll need some enticing food or treats to tempt your cat into the trap.
-You’ll also need plenty of patience — it’s best to leave the trap alone once it’s set.
-The trap method works best when your cat is already contained within a building or home.
-Leaving the trap set outdoors might mean that you capture wildlife instead.
+You’ll need plenty of patience here — it’s best to leave the trap alone once it’s set.
+The trap method works best when your cat is already contained within a building or home; leaving the trap set outdoors might mean that you capture wildlife instead.
 Trapping can be ideal when you’re working with a cat who isn’t vaccinated.